May 18, 2014, 10:45 a.m.

-Speaking of unique, I’m meeting the head archivist of the Pensacola Historical Society for a walkabout of Emmett’s old haunts this morning: His old offices; the park he probably walked through; the site of the old theatre where he watched vaudeville or maybe a picture show; the place where he filled prescriptions or bought shoelaces when his broke; the place where he probably ate, or argued with friends, or laughed, or cried in private, perhaps.
+Speaking of unique, I’m meeting the head archivist of the Pensacola Historical Society for a walkabout of Emmett’s old haunts this morning: His old offices; the park he probably strolled through (maybe the bench he slept on in a drunken state); the site of the old theatre where he watched vaudeville or maybe viewed a picture show; the place where he filled prescriptions or bought shoelaces; the place where he probably ate, or argued with friends, or cried in private.

 I really can’t wait — this woman is truly one of a kind.
 She and I have been emailing each other for months about my research.
 She’s been patient, helpful, and wonderfully interested in what I’m doing, though I admit having a hard time accepting the last part — I mean, Emmett as a research topic is odd and obscure.